 - Pinterest – After you convert your Pinterest to a business account, visit analytics.pinterest.com and click the “Your Audience” tab.
 In this section, you can find demographics, interests, boards, and more from your followers.

-If you’re set up with Springbot, you have access to the demographics data of people who have purchased your products from each of these channels, so you’ll have an even deeper view into the demographics of people who actually convert from social (not just your followers).
+If you’re set up with Springbot, you have access to the demographic data of people who have purchased your products from each of these channels, so you’ll have an even deeper view into the demographics of people who actually convert from social (not just your followers).

 I hardly have any followers on social.
 How do I know who to talk to in my posts?